swillasnomads/Blog/content/posts/Apr13-19_Sydney.md

 {{< figure src="/img/Apr13-19/s_w_opera.jpg" >}}
 &nbsp;

-We were incredibly fortunate to stay with my oldest friend Valerie, and her partner Johny in Sydney.
+We were incredibly fortunate to stay with my oldest friend Valerie, and her partner Johnny in Sydney.
 Val moved to Sydney two weeks prior to us arriving and so though she played tourguide, she had to keep reminding us she couldn’t answer all our questions 😅.

 {{< figure src="/img/Apr13-19/hyde_park.jpg" >}}
 &nbsp;